Bengee07/Module-1.9/lesson.md

 None

-### Self Study Checkin
+### Self Study Check-in

-Q1: What type of server that you know?
+Q1: What types of server do you know?

-Q2: What type of server virtualization that you know?
+Q2: What types of server virtualization do you know?

 ---

 ## Part 1 - Server?

-The term ‘server’ has a double meaning in IT.
+The term ‘server’ has double meaning in IT.
 It is used to describe a computer that makes resources available over a network, as well as the program that runs on this computer.
 So it’s necessary to have two different server definitions:

-**Definition Server (hardware):** a hardware-based server is a physical device connected to a computer network on which one or more software-based servers run alongside the operating system.
+**Server (Hardware):** a hardware-based server is a physical device connected to a computer network on which one or more software-based servers run alongside the operating system.
 An alternative term for a hardware-based server is host.
 In principle, any computer can be used as a host with server software.

-**Definition Server (software):** a software-based server is a program that offers a specialized service to be used by other programs (known as clients) locally or via a network.
+**Server (Software):** a software-based server is a program that offers a specialized service to be used by other programs (known as clients) locally or via a network.
 The service offered depends on the type of server software.
 The client-server model is the basis of communication.
 When it comes to exchanging data, service-specific communication protocols are used.

 ### How do servers work?

-Server services operating via computer networks are realized thanks to the help of client server-models.
+Server services operating via computer networks are realized with the help of client-server models.
 This concept makes it possible to divide tasks among different computers and allow users access to them simultaneously.
 Every service provided via a network requires a server (software), which is permanently on standby.
 This is the only way to ensure that clients, like web browsers or e-mail programs, always have the opportunity to access the server and utilize its service when needed.

 ![image](https://user-images.githubusercontent.com/106639884/184091869-f35d6b1b-5012-4bb3-83b1-b277d212aeb8.png)